Devwarlt/devwarlt/README.md

 [cv-link]: http://buscatextual.cnpq.br/buscatextual/visualizacv.do?id=K2437838Y7&tipo=completo&idiomaExibicao=1

 <p align="justify">
   I've been inspired and fascinated to learn how to develop software since 2015.
 I learned from a hard way indeed, but that's how I got forged over time to mastering my skills.
-Struggling to learn new stuffs took me to another level and I'm so grateful to experience it.
-Since then, my curiosity pushed me to different scenarios moving forward and that what took me out of my comfort zone so far...
+Struggling to learn new stuff took me to another level and I'm so grateful to experience it.
+Since then, my curiosity pushed me to different scenarios moving forward and that is what took me out of my comfort zone so far...
 Therefore, when I noticed software development was a thing, it motivated me to move towards professional level.
 </p>

 > So, this is my secret that keeps pushing me every day :smirk: